kumahq/kuma/docs/proposals/timeouts.md

 At the same time if you are an owner of Service A you can override this policy for your service and put different timeout values.
-From the Service B perspective `default-timeouts-srv-B` policy has an advisory nature, every service can override it, `OutboundTimeout` policy is not purposed to protect Service B. In order to protect Service B from abusive clients with long requests it’s better to use `InboundTimeouts`.
+From the Service B perspective `default-timeouts-srv-B` policy has an advisory nature, every service can override it, `Timeout` policy is not purposed to protect Service B. In order to protect Service B from abusive clients with long requests it’s better to use `InboundTimeouts`.

 ### InboundTimeout

-Unlike the `OutboundTimeout` this policy is matched for the Dataplane rather than pair of services (applied only to the Dataplanes of the Service B). `InboundTimeout` has the same configuration, but values are mapped to the different Envoy timeouts:
+Unlike the `Timeout` this policy is matched for the Dataplane rather than pair of services (applied only to the Dataplanes of the Service B). `InboundTimeout` has the same configuration, but values are mapped to the different Envoy timeouts:

 ```yaml
 type: InboundTimeout